WMJZ-FM: Darby Advertising

 Darby Advertising applied for a construction permit to move WMJZ from 95.3 to 101.5.
 The FCC approved the application in October 1998.
 WMJZ moved to 101.5 and was rebilled as "Oldies 101.5", with programming from Jones Radio Networks' Good Time Oldies format and its power now doubled to 6,000 watts.

 The FCC granted a request in February 2004 for WMJZ to move its antenna to a taller tower and increase its power to 50,000 watts, covering much of Michigan's northern lower peninsula and Mackinac Straits area.
 WMJZ also moved tower locations, from a site on the east side of Gaylord along M-32 to a new site north of Vienna Corners, Michigan.

-In early 2006, WMJZ ended its oldies format in favor of an classic hits format under the name Eagle 101.5.
+In early 2006, WMJZ ended its oldies format in favor of a classic hits format under the name Eagle 101.5.

 45 North Media Inc

-On January 1, 2018 WMJZ was sold to veteran broadcaster Bryan Hollenbaugh.
+On January 1, 2018, WMJZ was sold to veteran broadcaster Bryan Hollenbaugh.
 Hollenbaugh was most recently a general manager at group of radio stations in Albany, New York.
 The sale was consummated on July 31, 2018, at a price of $750,000.

 The station was re-positioned to Adult Hits and 'Uniquely Northern Michigan'.
 The format of the station became more contemporary, adding titles from the 1990s and 2000s into the mix.
 Long-time morning show host Mike Reling has been a station staple; having hosted mornings for over 25 years; airing weekdays from 6 to 10 am.
 Kris Daniels hosts middays from 10am-3pm.
 Program Director Rob Weaver hosts weekday afternoons 3pm-8pm.